atmoos/Quantities/README.md

 ### Instantiation

-Somewhere in your project define this global static using directive:
+Somewhere in your project, define this global static using directive:

 ```csharp
 global using static Quantities.Systems;
 ```

-Then use quantities intuitively:
+Then, use quantities intuitively:

 ```csharp
 Length metres = Length.Of(4, Si<Metre>());